How often do you have the opportunity to stumble upon the absolutely stunning landscape I’ve grown so fond of over the years?

 Unique Flora and Fauna:

-- Fauna: Keep an eye out for the wildlife that inhabits this area and get mesmerized by colorful birds to elusive mammals.
+- Fauna: Keep an eye out for the wildlife that inhabits this area and get mesmerized by colorful birds and elusive mammals.

 Unknown Trails in Mexico